TUMFTM/BETOS_Framework/README.md

 ## Attention: Important first step:
 Before the code can be used, you have to unpack the used driving profiles to create an underlying driving cycle.
 These are stored in M3_Freight_Properties/M3_TruckMobility_Database.
 Otherwise, the simulation is not able to build the driving cycles.

+## Model Structure and Parameters:
+The simulation has a modular structure.
+The first modules, "M1_Vehicle_Properties", "M2_Environment_Properties", and "M3Freight_Properties", define the basic parameters of the vehicle, the charging infrastructure, and the driving cycle.
+While the essential parameters of the charging infrastructure and the transport profile are defined within a scenario (see input), vehicle parameters such as driving resistance coefficients or efficiencies can be defined within the corresponding script of the first module.
+The modules 5-7 contain the actual models of the vehicle (drivetrain, mass) and the charging infrastructure.
+The Operation Simulation with the sub-modules Simulation, Action, and Driving offers all the functions required for driving and charging the vehicle.
+The Operation Strategy module contains the various charging management functions.
+The remaining modules are used for visualization or specific investigations and are not required for the essential operation simulation of BET.
 ## Perform a single operation simulation:
 ### Input:
 The input is defined through a scenario using a DataFrame.
 This is done in the script scenario_definition.py.
 To create one single scenario, you can change every property of the battery electric truck, the charging infrastructure, and the underlying transport scenario within the function: scenario_gen()